From changes in property requirements to changes in people, read how COVID's changed the business landscape

 COVID - Business Support Grants explained

-With ‘Lockdown 2’ in effect for England, the Government’s announced additional funding available to support businesses who’ve been forced to close or are continuing to suffer as a result of Covid.
-This announcement follows hot on the heels of an announcement on the 22nd October promising additional support, before the lockdown was put in place.
+With ‘Lockdown 3’ now in effect for England, the Government have announcement additional funding available to support businesses who have been forced to close or are continuing to suffer as a result of Covid.
+This announcement from the Chancellor confirmed businesses within the retail, hospitality and leisure sectors are to receive a one-off grant worth up to £9,000.

-Central Government’s advised that the distribution of the funding available will be administered locally by the relevant Local Authorities and to date many of these Local Authorities aren’t as yet set up to process any applications.
+Central Government have advised that the distribution of the funding available will be administered locally by the relevant Local Authorities and to date many of these Local Authorities are not as yet set up to process any applications.

-To help you understand what’s available, we’ve attempted to summarise the current measures announced or in play as follows:
+To help you understand what’s available, we’ve attempted to summarise the current measures announced as follows:

-Local Restrictions Support Grant (Closed): Available to businesses who’ve been required to close for the current ‘Lockdown 2’ period.
+This is available to businesses that have been required to close for the current ‘Lockdown 3’ period.

 Businesses that have been impacted by the 2nd lockdown period within an area designated Alert Level High (Tier 2) or Very High (Tier 3) and were mandated to close.

 Businesses that have been impacted by the 2nd lockdown period within an area designated Alert Level High (Tier 2) or Very High (Tier 3) and were not mandated to close but provide the majority of their services to business which have been mandated to close.

 Local Authorities have been allocated cash to support business in their local regions that have been required to close or been severely impacted by the new lockdown period.

 For some of these support measures, the qualifying criteria is clear, but others less so and Local Authorities will have discretion on how to distribute the cash allocated for each fund.
 Generally, the level of support will be pegged against the Rateable Value (RV) of a business premises and similarly to the 2nd lockdown period, the grants are available to businesses with larger or more valuable properties that have an RV in excess of £51,000.